apache/cloudstack-documentation/source/adminguide/networking/dynamic_static_routing.rst

 |dynamic-routing-bgp-peers.png|

-Supported CloudStack API for operators to manage the BGP peers are:
+Supported CloudStack APIs for operators to manage the BGP peers are:

 - **createBgpPeer** : create a BGP peer
 - **dedicateBgpPeer** : dedicate a BGP peer to a domain or an account